Fireworks Over The Detroit River

 Lexington Fireworks | Lexington

 Watching Michigan fireworks displays on the beach is a real treat, and this display in Michigan’s thumb is no different.
-Lexington Harbor near downtown Lexington is the perfect place to celebrate Independence Day and is only a short drive from Metro Detroit.
+Near the Lake Huron shoreline and downtown Lexington is the perfect place to celebrate Independence Day and is only a short drive from Metro Detroit.

-Admission to the fireworks is free, and other events, including a parade and live music, are also planned for the weekend.
+Admission to the fireworks is free, and other events, including a parade and live music, are also planned for the occasion.

 Bay Harbor Fireworks Display | Bay Harbor